biati-digital/alfred-calculate-anything/README.md

 ## Base Configuration

 There's only one global setting and that's the language.
-This setting will be used to display the messages in your own language.
+This setting will allow you to type in Alfred using your own language and also will change the notifications and texts.
 View the Translations section for the available languages.

 Configure it with:

-- type `calculate configure`, select **Set base language** and enter the language, for example `es_ES`
+- In Alfred type `ca`, select **Set base language** and select the language you want to use.
+You can also type `ca lang`

 [View the configuration section for more info](#configuration).

-Please check the translations section to see if a translation to your language is available. **Default is en_EN**.

 ## Currency

 You can use natural language or a few characters -- that's all!
 For example:

 ```
+- 100 us dollars in mexican pesos
+- 100 canadian dollars in argentinian peso
 - 100 euros to dollars
 - 100 euros in dollars
+- 100 euros as dollars
 - 100 euros a dolares (you can also write it in your own language)
 - 100 usd to mxn
+- 100 usd mxn
+- 100usd yen
 - 100€ to $
-- 100 usd in mxn
+- 100 ¥ in €
-- 100 usd yen
-- 100usd eur
+- 100¥ €
 - 100eur (if no target the currency will be converted to the base currencies that you configured)
 ```